gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 4.1.
 Use the ``favstats`` summary to discuss whether the design was balanced or not.

 4.2.
-Make a side-by-side beanplot and interaction plot array of the results and discuss the relationship between Sex, Background, and ACT Score.
+Make a pirate-plot and
+interaction plot array of the results and discuss the relationship between Sex, Background, and ACT Score.